SeunMatt/spring-blog/readme-todos.md

 - How I Build A Complete Blogging Web App with Spring Boot.
 - How to display java.time.LocalDateTime in Freemarker Template
 - How to use JPA Life-Cycle Annotations to Automatically update created_at and updated_at database fields
-- Efficient Coding Using @Service
+- Efficient Coding Using Service
 - How to handle file upload in Spring Boot
+- How to run database seeder in Spring Boot

 Bugs
 ------